 Brand Building – Lead With A Unifying Brand Idea

-This idea serves as the destination that the brand wants to reach to fulfill its destiny.
+This idea represents the destination that the brand wants to reach to fulfill its destiny.
 And it does this by unifying the brand’s inside and outside audiences to reach their personal potential.
 The idea is a north star for the brand to look, speak and act as one.
 And the more unified the brand, the more powerful it can be in leaving its mark.

 Building Brand Identity

-Building a brand with this kind of magnetic pull – with the power to leave its mark on people, business and planet – starts long before elements of color, type, design and imagery are on the table.
+Building a brand with this kind of magnetic pull – with the power to leave its mark on consumers, business and planet – starts long before elements of color, type, design and imagery are on the table.
 It begins with a foundational strategy and identity that requires a combination of soul searching and discovery.

 This search and discovery requires looking at your business inside and out, and people inside and out (what inspires them, motivates them, drives them) to unearth insights that will help reveal the unique reason why customers should choose you.
-Why and how your business fits into their life and solves a problem in some kind of heretofore underserved way.
+It’s about understanding why and how your business fits into their life and solves a problem in some kind of heretofore underserved way.
 In short, why they should care.
 In finding your why, the consumer need and the brand idea then become two sides of the same coin.

 Modern Consumer Expectations